ChrisMusson/SudokuSolver/README.md

 1. In XV puzzles, you need to enter a line to your puzzle file for every X or V in the puzzle.
 For each X or V, enter the two cells that the X or V is between, followed by either X or V. For example, an X between the bottom left cell and the cell to its right would read `9192X`.

 1. In Renban puzzles, you need to enter a line to your puzzle file for every renban region.
 You do this by entering the cells in the region, followed by an R. For example, a renban region containing the central 5 cells of row 7 would read `7374757677R`.

+1. In Extra Regions puzzles, you need to enter a line to your puzzle file for every extra region.
+You do this by entering the cells in the region, followed by ER.
+For example, an L-shaped extra region starting at (4, 2) and ending at (8, 6) would read `4252627282838485ER`.

 ## To add